EGYLC Frequently Asked Questions

 The EGYLC season runs during the spring (approx. early January-May/early June).
 Elk Grove Youth Lacrosse is affiliated with the NCJLA, (the Northern California Junior Lacrosse Association) which schedules games with other teams in the Northern California region, and runs a season ending championship tournament.
 For more info on the NCJLA please visit their website www.ncjlax.org/ncjlax/

-For the 2017 season EGYLC will look to field teams in the following age brackets: Boys: 10U, 12U, 14U, High School JV and Varsity, (note girls may play co-ed on the 10U, and 12U teams)
+For the 2023 season EGYLC will look to field teams in the following age brackets: Boys: 10U, 12U, 14U, High School JV and Varsity, and High School Girls. (note girls may play co-ed on the 10U, and 12U teams)

-Additionally EGYLC plans to field girls teams in the 12U, 14U and High School age division.
+Additionally EGYLC plans to field girls teams in the 12U, and 14U age brackets if we can get enough interest.

 BOY'S YOUTH (Girls may play co-ed on the 10U and 12U teams)

 14U (14 and under) - Must be born between 9/1/20/2004 (Oldest) and 8/31/2006 (Youngest)